kurazu/promises/article/promises.md

 ### Handlers

 One can attach a handler that will be called when `Promise` is resolved successfully using `then` method.
 To attach a handler that will be called when `Promise` is rejected with an error one can use `catch` method.
-Both methods accept one parameter - a callback, that itself accepts one argument - the value that `Promise` was resolved or rejected with.
+Both methods accept one parameter - a callback, that itself accepts one argument - the value that the `Promise` was resolved or rejected with.

 There is though a shortcut for attaching both success and error handler at the same time.
 Instead of writing: